0ctobyte/arm4th/README.md

 To run the arm4th binary on qemu:
 `./emulator -nogdb`

-You won't see much now since the forth kernel will halt on boot...
+You should see a Forth prompt ('OK') and you will be able to type stuff in, but it doesn't do anything yet with user input...